gruntwork-io/terragrunt-infrastructure-live-example/README.md

 In the situation where you have multiple AWS accounts or regions, you often have to pass common variables down to each of your modules.
-Rather than copy/pasting the same variables into each `terragrunt.hcl` file, in every region, and in every environment, you can inherit them from the `inputs` defined in the root `terragrunt.hcl` file.
+Rather than copy/pasting the same variables into each `terragrunt.hcl` file, in every region, and in every environment, you can inherit them from the `inputs` defined in the `root.hcl` file.